joelagnel/adeb/README.md

 androdeb
 --------

-**androdeb** aims to provide a powerful Linux shell environment where one can run popular and mainstream Linux tracing, compiling, editing and other development tools on an Android system.
+**androdeb** provides a powerful Linux shell environment where one can run popular and mainstream Linux tracing, compiling, editing and other development tools on an existing Android device.
 All the commands typically available on a modern Linux system are supported in androdeb.

 Usecases
 --------